Ruslan-Tymoshchuk/Vet-Care-System/README.md

 # A system for managing veterinary clinic operations, including appointments, veterinarians, pet owners, and medical records

-Explanation:
+🔐 Authentication & Security (JWT)

-Non-registered user has the opportunity to check, this email is available for registration
+Non-registered users can check if an email is available for registration.

-After registration the user are authorized, in one request
+Registration and authorization are combined into a single request.

-The user, which successfully authorized, receives access and refresh tokens in a cookies
+Successfully authorized users receive access and refresh tokens stored in cookies.

-Once the access token expires, the user will be asked to issue a new token pair using a valid refresh token
+Once the access token expires, users can issue a new token pair using a valid refresh token.

-The user has 10 attempts to enter an incorrect password, or - block for 1 hour

-Authorized user gets full access to their pets
+Up to 10 incorrect password attempts are allowed before the account is locked for 1 hour.

+🐾 Pet Owner

+Add a pet to the owner’s list of pets.

+View detailed information about a pet.

+Update specific pet information fields.

 *****

+# This product is provided for demonstration purposes only, as part of my portfolio for Java developer positions

+# You may, downolad, extract and run it without restrictions